ucsb/webguide/resources.md

 ### Content Delivery Networks

-A *content delivery network (CDN)* is a distributed system of servers that can be leveraged to quickly serve web resources to Users.
+A *content delivery network (CDN)* is a distributed system of servers that can be leveraged to quickly serve web resources to users.
 Using a CDN to serve popular JavaScript or CSS libraries has a number of benefits, including decreased latency and the ability to leverage caching.
 The following example serves the popular jQuery library from Google's CDN: